tomchadwin/tom.chadw.in/_posts/2019-02-02-ScrapingWebmapsWithweb2qgis.md

 That's when I stopped work on web2qgis.
 It's not that I can't see where to go next.
 Nathan's walk code has shown me how to build things up from an AST.
-It's just that it feels so fundamental, that perhaps it seems a more intimidating job than it actually is.
+It's just that it feels so fundamental, and perhaps seems a more intimidating job than it actually is.

 ## Where next?
-Along with the necessary broadening out of the AST parsing process, and building more functions to support more map styles and elements, this could be an incredibly powerful QGIS Processing algorithm (hat-tp to Nyall Dawson for suggesting this on Twitter).
+Along with the necessary broadening out of the AST parsing process, and building more functions to support more map styles and elements, this could be an incredibly powerful QGIS Processing algorithm (hat-tip to Nyall Dawson for suggesting this on Twitter).
 The ability to scrape specific data from webmaps as one step in an automated processing pipeline is appealing.